bazaarvoice/jolt/README.md

 Jolt provides a set transform components, that can be "chained" together to form the overall JSON to JSON transform.

-Each transform component covers a specific transform task with a unique Json format DSL for that task.
+Each transform component covers a specific transform task with a unique JSON format DSL for that task.

 The provided transform components are: